thanksmister/voice-panel-android/README.md

 ## Hardware & Software

 - Android Device running Android OS 5.0.1 (SDK 21) or greater.
-Though performance on older devices may not be ideal.
+Though performance on older devices may vary.
+Google Play services may also be required, this may affect some Amazon Fire Tablet devices.

 ### Installation